src-d/gitbase/docs/using-gitbase/indexes.md

 `gitbase` allows you to speed up queries creating indexes.

 Indexes are implemented as bitmaps using [pilosa](https://github.com/pilosa/pilosa) as a backend storage for them.
-To run a pilosa instance see the [getting started](./getting-started.md) section.

 Thus, to create indexes you must specify pilosa as the type of index.
 You can find some examples in the [examples](./examples.md#create-an-index-for-columns-on-a-table) section about managing indexes.